inktrap/pytyle3/STATUS.md

 This takes a long time to run and is CPU intensive.
 For the time being, I placed a return before the loop.
 However this is not ideal; the keycodes do indeed change.

-~~I'll have a look [at other tilers and how they do it](https://github.com/qtile/qtile/blob/f6710b159b7b98925fbba8edfb169896433bedd3/libqtile/backend/x11/xcbq.py#L819) or maybe I'll ask BurntSushi.
+~~I'll have a look [at other tilers and how they do it](https://github.com/qtile/qtile/blob/f6710b159b7b98925fbba8edfb169896433bedd3/libqtile/backend/x11/xcbq.py#L819) or maybe I'll ask BurntSushi.~~

+~~**Questions:**~~

  - when is ``update_keyboard_mapping`` called and why does it take so long?
  - I know that python2.7 and python3 ``range``s are not the same, but they are not very different either, so that's not it, right?
  - Do globals work diffently in python3?
-I know that for doesn't leak into the global namespace anymore …~~
+I know that for doesn't leak into the global namespace anymore …

 **Update:** I did some [quick profiling](https://github.com/inktrap/xpybutil/tree/master/profile) for the keyboard mapping updates: